Navigating Through the RAMANI Streaming Data Library (SDL): A Tutorial

 Find and Understand

-There are three ways to locate data within the Streaming Data Library (SDL): 1) a listing of some of the datasets by category; 2) a complete list of datasets according to their source; and 3) a keyword search powered by Google.
+There are five ways to locate data within the Streaming Streaming Streaming Data Library (SDL) (SDL): 1) a listing of some of the datasets by category; 2) a complete list of all datasets according to their source; 3) a keyword search powered by Google; 4) exploring our maps directly through a Data Explorer; 5) exploring our maps by looking at examples made by others.

 You should now be more comfortable with finding datasets in the Streaming Data Library (SDL).
 Let us take a closer look at the information and utilities available to you when you select a dataset.
 You will not use these utilities in this section, but it is important to know what they do and where they are for Parts II and III.
 The Copernicus Land NDVI dataset dataset is a commonly used dataset and is the example for this section.